DylanVanAssche/LCRail/README.md

 - **Recalculating**: Never refresh your view!
 LCRail automatically updates and reroute your journey or liveboard.
 - **Notifications**: Changes to your liveboard or journey?
 LCRail will notify you with a notification.

+## Benchmarks

+The benchmarks are available in the `benchmarks` folder.
+This folder contains:

+- `benchmark.sh`: A Bash shell script to benchmark a device.
+- `main.py`, `plot.py` and `parser.py`: A Python script to plot the graphs from the benchmark data.
+The `Pipfile` can be used to install (`pipenv install`) all the dependencies in a virtual environment.
+To generate the graphs, run: `python3 main.py lcrail`
+- `results`: The verbose benchmark data can be found here for each implementation, type and device.
+- `*.png`: The generated graphs in PNG format.

 ## Build instructions

 In order to run LCRail you need to have a Sailfish OS device or use the Sailfish Emulator from the Sailfish IDE.